libpronet/libpronet/README.md

 ====

-LibProNet(https://github.com/libpronet/libpronet) is a network communication engine in c++.
+LibProNet(https://github.com/libpronet/libpronet) is a network communication engine in C++.
 It is composed of a network library, a messaging framework as well as a toolset.

 LibProNet is designed to be a reliable, easy-to-use and cross-platform